 In our letters, we ask Government to address cash flow concerns and maintain the operation of the planning and development control systems.
 Some of our proposals, including VAT deferment, were included in the latest package of support announced by the Chancellor.
-Read more on this here.
+Read more on this.

-Thank you to those who have already reached out to us through our info centre (email@example.com) and completed our survey (which can be found here if you haven’t completed it yet).
+Thank you to those who have already reached out to us through our info centre (email@example.com) and completed our survey.
 The more information we have about the issues you are facing, the better we can advocate on your behalf.